European influence in Afghanistan

 European influence in Afghanistan has been present in the country since the Victorian era, when the competing imperial powers of Britain and Russia contested for control over Afghanistan as part of the Great Game.

+Beginnings

+In 1782, George Forster, a civil servant of the East India Company, undertook a journey that began in Calcutta, Bengal and passed through Kashmir, Afghanistan, Herat, Khorassan, Mazanderan, crossed the Caspian Sea by ship, and then travelled to Baku, Astrakhan, Moscow, St Petersburg and then by ship to London.
+Forster's detailed description of the journey was published in 1798.

 Rise of Dost Mohammad Khan

 King Dost Mohammad Khan with one of his sons.

 After the decline of the Durrani dynasty in 1823, Dost Mohammad Khan established the Barakzai dynasty.
 Dost Mohammad achieved prominence among his brothers through clever use of the support of his mother's Qizilbash tribesmen and his own youthful apprenticeship under his brother, Fateh Khan.
 However, in the same year, the Afghans lost their former stronghold of Peshawar to the Sikh Khalsa Army of Ranjit Singh at the Battle of Nowshera.
 The Afghan forces in the battle were supported by Azim Khan, half-brother of Dost Mohammad.

 In 1834 Dost Mohammad defeated an invasion by the former ruler, Shuja Shah Durrani, but his absence from Kabul gave the Sikhs the opportunity to expand westward.
 Ranjit Singh's forces moved from Peshawar into territory ruled directly by Kabul.
 In 1836 Dost Mohammad's forces, under the command of his son Akbar Khan, defeated the Sikhs at the Battle of Jamrud, a post fifteen kilometres west of Peshawar.
 This was a pyrrhic victory and they failed to fully dislodge the Sikhs from Jamrud.
 The Afghan leader did not follow up this triumph by retaking Peshawar, however, but instead contacted Lord Auckland, the new British governor-general in British India, for help in dealing with the Sikhs.
 The letter marked the beginning of British influence in Afghanistan, and the subsequent Anglo-Russian struggle known as the Great Game.